hyperledger/iroha/docs/source/guides/configuration.rst

 - ``log`` is an optional parameter controlling log output verbosity and format (see below).

+.. warning:: Unspecified database name support is deprecated and will be removed!

 There is also an optional ``torii_tls_params`` parameter, which could be included in the config to enable TLS support for client communication.